 On the subject of metal, remember the French waiter and his tiny golden caviar spoons?
 Yeah, he’s going to ruin your caviar.
 The membranes of the roe are extremely thin and permeable, meaning that they will absorb the flavor of whatever vessel they are put in or handled with – metal they come in contact with will impart a metallic flavor to the caviar, be it the dish they’re served in or the spoon they’re served with.
 Traditional caviar spoons tend towards the extravagant when it comes to their materials, maybe to make up for the fact that they can’t be made of gold or silver.
 Bone, mother of pearl, and even ivory have been used historically to make caviar spoons, and while ivory is certainly not recommended or available today, bone and mother of pearl spoons are still on the market for those who want to look.
 It is often served on plates made of mother of pearl and more often than that on simple cleaned shells.
 This is partially to preserve the integrity of the caviar, but there is also just something poetic about serving a delicacy like caviar on a natural work of art also from the ocean.

 The last step in proper caviar serving protocol are the drinks.
 Caviar is salty, like really salty; it’s so salty that, during its heyday in the early 1900’s, caviar would often be served as bar snacks to encourage patrons to drink more.
 You need something to wash away not only the salt but also the leftover coating good caviar leaves in the mouth – a drink acts as a palette cleanser, not just a thirst-quencher.
 In the West, we would usually pick champagne as the natural accompaniment to such a gourmet dish, but unless you go for a really dry champagne, it usually isn’t strong enough to cut through the intense butteriness of inherent in caviar.
 Instead, consider going with the more traditional vodka pairing.
 Now a little disclaimer: there’s vodka you get in a two-dollar plastic bottle at the gas station, and then there’s vodka.
 High quality vodka is clean in flavor and smooth on the finish, and the high alcohol content is perfect for cutting through all the briney, fatty goodness of caviar.
-If you’re really all about that bottle of bubbly, pick one with no added sugar or as little added sugar as possible (to check out some of Oliver’s current vodka and champagne options, click here).
+If you’re really all about that bottle of bubbly, pick one with no added sugar or as little added sugar as possible.

 Caviar is meant to be the star of the show, so it’s best to keep it simple.
 Traditional caviar preparations involve buckwheat blini, a particular kind of tiny Russian pancake.
 Blini are not only cute, but they make a very effective method of transporting caviar to your mouth.
 Purists believe that straight-up is the only way to truly appreciate the flavor of good caviar, but that’s not a hard and fast rule.
 Caviar will often be served with little dollops of crème fraiche or sour cream, buttered toast points in place of blini, chopped boiled eggs, steamed potatoes, and thinly sliced green onion.
 While straight-up might be good for the extremely high-quality stuff, lesser quality caviar may actually benefit from having some other flavors to play off.